Google スプレッドシートとTrelloの連携イメージ

 The data of the newly registered card in Trello will be displayed in a list.

-Select the data that matches the box item name.
+Select the data that matches the box's item name.

-In the image, the box item name is "Card ID", so we also selected "Card ID" from Trello's data.
+In the case of the image, since the box's item name is "Card ID", I also selected "Card ID" from Trello's data.

-It will look like the image when the data can be inserted.
+The image will look like this when data can be inserted.

 Once the data insertion is complete, press the test button.